ExploringLies/lies-have-short-legs/docs/index.md

-The distribution of labels over the years reflects the general amount of data for these years. **TODO check this with a better plot**
+The distribution of labels over the years reflects the general amount of data for these years.

 ## When were these statements made?